Xenonesis/chatbuddypro-/README.md

 - **Theming**: Next-themes for dark/light mode support
 - **Code Formatting**: React Syntax Highlighter for code blocks
 - **Voice Input**: Web Speech API with custom hook implementation
+- **Brand Identity**: Complete favicon and PWA assets with script-based generation

+### Brand Identity & Favicon

+The application includes a comprehensive brand identity setup with:

+- Favicons in multiple sizes for all devices and browsers
+- OpenGraph images for social media sharing
+- Web App Manifest for PWA functionality
+- Automated generation scripts for easy updates

+For more details, see [FAVICON.md](./FAVICON.md)

 ## 🛠️ Customization